 Zardes to the rescue!
 USMNT survives Qatar scrap to reach Gold Cup final

-The 29-year-old scored the Gold Cup semi-final winner for the USMNT after 85 minutes of rope-a-dope soccer in a 1-0 victory that ended Qatar's Cinderella run as CONCACAF visitors.
+The 29-year-old, so often criticized for other aspects of his game, scored the Gold Cup semi-final winner for the USMNT after 85 minutes of rope-a-dope soccer in a 1-0 victory that ended Qatar's Cinderella run as CONCACAF visitors.

-Qatar was, in many ways, the better team on Thursday, creating more chances and goalscoring opportunities.
-The 2020 World Cup hosts probably deserved at least a goal or two, but such a breakthrough never materialized.
-Meanwhile, Zardes popped up to do what he seemingly always does, even as pockets of the national team fan base have criticized him throughout his career.
+Qatar was, in many ways, the better team, creating more goalscoring opportunities.
+The 2022 World Cup hosts probably deserved at least a goal or two, but such a breakthrough never materialized.

 Editors' Picks